 - Lani’s Holiday Island is also on the lake, with a natural camping experience on their island.
 Find prices and check dates at Lani’s Holiday Island here.

 There are some lovely holiday homes and units for rent.
 When selecting the area you would like to stay, think about whether you want to be really close to town (Forster/ Tuncurry) which might get a bit hectic during the holiday season.

 Or if you would like to stay a bit outside of Forster, closer to some of the other beaches/ lakes that are around (Blueys & Boomerang Beach/ Pacific Palms/ Greenpoint/ Diamond Beach/ Cape Hawke)

-There are plenty of outdoor activities like fishing, swimming, surfing, boogie boarding, water skiing, sailing, bushwalking, boating, snorkelling and looking at the rockpools.
+You can try fishing, swimming, surfing, boogie boarding, water skiing, sailing, bushwalking, boating, snorkelling and looking at the rock pools.

 Here are some of the things we enjoy:

 One Mile Beach – this beach is patrolled, it has a playground and grassed area, a kiosk and toilets, rockpools and awesome sand dunes that you can slide down.